 Pixel Process #5 Poster #278

-I am pleased to introduce to you the poster number five of the mini-series titled Pixel Process.
-As you know if you follow from the first of the mini-series, I made them with Processing 3, and one of the script wrote by Kim Asendorf.
-These posters are experimentations and the result is always different, they are a bit out of control.
+I am pleased to introduce poster number five of the mini-series Pixel Process.
+As you know, if you followed the first of the mini-series, I made them with Processing 3 and one of the scripts written by Kim Asendorf.
+These posters are experiments, and the result is always different; they are a bit out of control.

 The Design

-Yesterday, I experimented with a huge lag with my computer.
-Every action I made reverberate five or more seconds later.
-It was disturbing, and it slows down my process.
-Another poor reason to excuse yesterday’s bad visual.
+Yesterday, I experienced a massive lag with my computer.
+Every action I made reverberated five or more seconds later.
+It wasn’t comforting and slowed down my process—another poor reason to excuse yesterday’s bad visual.

-I assure you; Pixel Process #5 Poster is a way better than the number 4.
+I assure you, the Pixel Process #5 Poster is way better than the #4 poster.
 Let me talk about some reasons.
 Firstly, I took the time.
-Looks silly at first glance, but you can’t get quality without spending time on a project.
+It looks silly, but you can’t get quality without spending time on a project.
 Secondly, I was inspired, and this is a state of mind you access with less or more difficulties according to what you are experiencing.
-Thirdly, I had a little idea about the design and a relatively clear vision about the final result.
+Thirdly, I had a little idea about the design and a relatively clear vision of the final result.

-Implement the method is simple and effective.
-As you know, I create a colorful image under Photoshop, I play the script under processing on the image and wait to see the result.
-I repeat this process some times with different variables and import the images generated in Photoshop.
+Implementing the method is simple and effective.
+As you know, I create a colorful image in Photoshop, play the script while processing the image, and wait to see the result.
+I repeat this process sometimes with different variables and import the images generated in Photoshop.
 Then, I cut the part I find interesting and create a composition.

 Speed Art Poster #278

-I cannot say it too much, but if you want to know how I realize today’s poster, take a look at the speed art video #278.
+I cannot say much, but if you want to know how I created today’s poster, look at speed art video #278.
 If you have a question, you can contact me!

 So, have a nice day!
 I hope to see you tomorrow for Poster #279.